a-random-lemurian/bigmap2/README.md

 All scripts were written by Ilya Zverev, partly based on public domain code by Frederik Ramm.
 Published under WTFPL license.

+And then it was modified by Lemuria, who published it under the same license as the original.